-In 2022, 82% of Small-Medium and Medium Enterprises supported through various labor market interventions, secured loans from financial institutions, This led to the creation of 2,145 new jobs and the empowerment of more In partnership with the Business Development Fund (BDF), 1,287 MSMEs were supported with guaranteed collaterals to access finance in different financial institutions.
+DEVELOPMENT In 2022, 82% of Small-Medium and Medium Enterprises supported through various labor market interventions, secured loans from financial institutions, representing an increase of 39.2% compared to 2021.
+This led to the creation of 2,145 new jobs and the empowerment of more entrepreneurs.

+In partnership with the Business Development Fund (BDF), 1,287 MSMEs were supported with guaranteed collaterals to access finance in different financial institutions.
 This included 492 female-owned MSMEs, 553 male-owned MSMEs, and 56 cooperatives.

 In partnership with Business Development Advisors (BDAs), 11,933 MSMEs were coached and supported to develop viable business plans.

-Employment Services
+Skills Matching

+National skills database

+Registered an addition of 15,600 Graduates

+Employment and Skills Matching Initiatives in 2022.